 What responsibilities will fall upon an End Client?

-Review all working condition of a PSC contract and determine whether they fall inside or outside of IR35
+Review all working conditions of a PSC contract and determine whether they fall inside or outside of IR35

 Declare this determination within a Status Determination Statement (SDS) before the associated assignment begins

 Distribute the SDS to all within the contract chain but especially the PSC/Contract Worker

 Implement a determination disagreement process and ensure all cases are responded to within 45 days of being lodged